-Once a Formal Complaint is filed, an evaluation of the complaint will be conducted to determine if (1) the complaint contains allegations, that, if proven, would constitute (i) Sexual Harassment Prohibited by Title IX by examining the conduct alleged; whether or not the conduct occurred in the United States; whether the Complainant is already participating or seeking to participate in any of the College's educational programs or activities; and whether or not the alleged conduct occurred as part of the College's educational programs or activities; or (ii) if the allegations do not constitute Sexual Harassment Prohibited by Title IX the complaint contains allegations, that, if proven, would constitute Sexual Assault; Domestic Violence; Dating Violence; or Stalking (collectively, the "First Level Offenses") and (2) if the complaint contains allegations, that, if proven, would constitute any other misconduct prohibited under this Policy or any other College policies that may also apply to the Respondent.
+Once a Formal Complaint is filed, an evaluation of the complaint will be conducted to determine if (1) the complaint contains allegations, that, if proven, would constitute (i) Sexual Harassment Prohibited by Title IX by examining the conduct alleged; whether or not the conduct occurred in the United States; whether the Complainant is already participating or seeking to participate in any of the College's educational programs or activities; and whether or not the alleged conduct occurred as part of the College's educational programs or activities; or (ii) if the allegations do not constitute Sexual Harassment Prohibited by Title IX the complaint contains allegations, that, if proven, would constitute Sexual Assault; Domestic Violence; Dating Violence; or Stalking (collectively, the "First Level Offenses") and (2) if the complaint contains allegations, that, if proven, would constitute any other misconduct prohibited under this Policy.
 During the initial evaluation, the allegations and all reasonable inferences therefrom shall be construed in a light most favorable to the Complainant.
 The Title IX Coordinator or their designee shall be charged with performing this initial evaluation and preparation of the writings discussed below.
 For avoidance of doubt, all references to the Title IX Coordinator below also include references to a designee.